Optum/runiac/README.md

 ---

-An opinionated framework and tool for scaling terraform with ease.
+An opinionated framework and tool for scaling Terraform with ease.

 - Quality developer experience
 - Container-based, execute anywhere or use any CI/CD system